GeorgeElliotMathieson/FANUC-ML/README.md

 *   **Intermediate Evaluation & Pruning:** Implements an Optuna callback (`TrialCallback`) to perform evaluations every `EVAL_FREQ` (50k) steps *during* a trial.
 These intermediate results are reported to Optuna, allowing the configured pruner (`MedianPruner`) to stop unpromising trials early, saving significant tuning time.
 *   **Default Storage:** Automatically saves study results to a default SQLite database (`output/optuna_study/default_fanuc_study.db`) unless overridden by the `--storage` argument.
 This allows for easy resuming of studies and use with visualization tools.
 *   **Extended Logging:** Logs the standard deviation of the evaluation reward (`std_reward`) and the actual trial duration (`duration_seconds`) to the Optuna study's user attributes for more detailed analysis.
-*   **Dashboard Compatibility:** The default SQLite storage makes the study directly compatible with the `optuna-dashboard` tool or IDE extensions.
-Simply point the dashboard tool/extension to the `.db` file in `output/optuna_study/`.
+*   **Dashboard Compatibility:** The default SQLite storage (`output/optuna_study/default_fanuc_study.db`) makes the study directly compatible with the `optuna-dashboard` tool or IDE extensions.
+Simply point the dashboard tool/extension to the `.db` file.
 *   Prunes trials early if `batch_size > n_steps`.

 ## Future Work / Improvements

+*   Refine real-robot deployment script (`deploy_real.py`) with robust status checking and error handling.
+*   Implement more sophisticated sim-to-real calibration techniques.
 *   Implement more complex obstacle scenarios (multiple obstacles, moving obstacles).
 *   Experiment with different RL algorithms (e.g., SAC for continuous control).
 *   Refine reward shaping further.